brooklynrail/brooklynrail-platform/content/events/2021/12/from-the-bridge-alex-katz.md

 deck: Featuring Mark Thomas Gibson, Josephine Halvorson, Chris Martin, and Carter Ratcliff
-summary: Artists Mark Thomas Gibson, Josephine Halvorson, and Chris Martin join poet and art critic Carter Ratcliffe for a conversation on Alex Katz’s current exhibition at Gladstone Gallery.
+summary: Artists Mark Thomas Gibson, Josephine Halvorson, and Chris Martin join poet and art critic Carter Ratcliffe for a conversation on Alex Katz.
 We conclude with a poetry reading by Rae Armantrout.
 people:
   - person: mark-thomas-gibson
   - person: josephine-halvorson